♫ Listening to: Okay by Holy Ghost! ♫

 - 1 cup warm water (I use around 110 degree water)

 - 2 tablespoons nutritional yeast

 - extra flour for dusting rolling surface

 Pizza Dough Directions

 Mix the yeast, water, and sugar in large bowl.
-Add 3 cups of the flour.
+Add 1 ½ cups of the flour.
 Mix well to blend.
 (I use my kitchenaid for this because I’m too out of shape to knead dough without getting winded, haha)

 Add the salt, garlic, nutritional yeast, and remaining flour and stir well.

 Place the dough to a flour covered board.
 Dust your hands with flour.
 Knead for 5 minutes, adding flour if it gets too sticky.
 (Or, use your kitchenaid if you want to save your energy for throwing a ball for your pup in the backyard.)

 Roll dough into a ball and place into a lightly oiled bowl.
 Cover bowl with towel and set in a warm place for 45 minutes to rise.
 Since it’s winter, and my house is coldish (hey, I can call below 73 degrees cold if I want to), I set it on my stove and turn the oven to 200 degrees.

 Pizza Cones Ingredients